CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 Poor documentation and tribal knowledge being necessary is a code smell.
 It shows the existing codebase, variable names, and class names do not describe the intent.
 Tests can act as a double re-assurance that the original intention is correct.

-# How to Turn an Ordinary Codebase Into a 10x Codebase

-## Start With Small, Incremental Improvements

-Refactoring as we go is a key to keeping a codebase in at least as good a state as the current developers will allow.
-Improving the ability of the developers to produce readable, testable code.
-Improve the naming in the codebase.
-Create proper abstractions with smaller functions.
-Remove any dead code.
-Add meaningful error messages.
-Improve the logging of errors.
-These are all low-hanging fruit of improving a codebase.
-Gradual addition of code can create these improvements.

-## Invest in Developer Productivity

-Teach developers new ways of collaborative working.
-Introduce concepts such as pair programming, and ensembling.
-This improves communication is the real benefit of these changes.
-Automate the repetitive tasks involved, especially around tasks necessary to deploy.
-Developers must optimize their local development environment.
-Improve knowledge sharing and documentation through pair programming, ADRS, public documentation around APIs.
-Reduce the amount of tribal knowledge necessary to work in the codebase.

-## Make Code Quality a Team-Wide Priority

-Realizing the benefit of quality code has to be a high priority.
-Testing is often a focal point that allows developers to rally around automation.
-The more automated testing the quicker the team can release.
-Review all code at least once.
-Establish "definitions of done" and work to automate the quality checks.

 ## Conclusion: The Competitive Advantage of a 10x Codebase